annabelshaw2-creator/AnnabelShaw.Final-Project-Algorithms-Portfolio/CH02/CH02_LAB_REPORT.md

 ## Reflection Questions

 1. Why is selection sort O(n²)?
-If the order of the list is i revers of what is wanted it will take the computer the entire list length for each item of the list to circel through and sort properly
+If the order of the list is in reverse of what is wanted it will take the computer the entire list length for each item of the list to circle through and sort properly.
-3. When would you choose a linked list over an array? for lists that are constantly geting added too and removed from
+2. When would you choose a linked list over an array? for lists that are constantly getting added too and removed from.
-4. Why does Python use arrays (lists) as the default sequence type?
+3. Why does Python use arrays (lists) as the default sequence type?
-    Quicker acsess to data points
+    Quicker access to data points.